uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 > The information I have provided is correct and complete to the best of my knowledge and belief If you give false information you may have to pay financial penalties and face prosecution.”

-Software must send the calculationId that matches the calculation the customer is declaring against with the declaration.
+Software must send the 'calculationId' that matches the calculation the customer is declaring against with the declaration.

 ## Make an amendment after crystallisation